Caring for children when you are not their parent

 Family Relationship Advice Line—gives information about the family law system in Australia.

 Who else can help?

 These organisations may be able to help.
 They don’t provide legal advice.

 Family Relationship Centres—gives information, referrals, dispute resolution and advice on parenting after separation.

-Family courts—deals with family law cases.
+Federal Circuit and Family Court of Australia—deals with family law cases.
 Court forms and information on family court processes are available online.

 Disclaimer: This content is for general purposes only and not legal advice.
 If you have a legal problem, please contact us or speak to a lawyer.
 View our full disclaimer.